TARAAI/Read-Write/README.md

 **[dark launch: pre-release]**

-## Synchronous NoSQL/Firestore for React
+## A Synchronous React data layer for NoSQL & Firestore

 - **[Instant UI.](#read)** Change data synchronously.
 No Thunks, no Sagas, no Axios, no GraphQL mutations/subscriptions.
 - **[Zero-Redux Redux.](#write)** Write Redux without Redux.
 No reducers, no slices, no selectors, no entity mappers, no normalization.